 - Shake daily and store in a cool, dry place for 4-5 weeks.

-- When the extract has a strong aroma of fresh blueberries, strain out the extract into your final storage jar.
-I prefer to use amber glass bottles.
+- When the extract has a strong aroma of fresh blueberries, strain out the berries and store the extract in your final storage jar.
+For an even stronger extract, restart the process by adding more berries to the strained extract.
+Let it cure for another 4-5 weeks before straining out the berries and bottling the extract for storage.
+(I prefer to use amber glass bottles.)